Cinnamyl acetate: Metabolism

 Cinnamyl acetate belongs to the group of cinnamyl derivatives.
 In general, these cinnamyl derivatives are absorbed from the gut very quickly, after which they are metabolized and excreted as polar metabolites in the urine or feces within 24 hours.

 Within the cinnamyl derivatives, cinnamyl acetate belongs to the group of cinnamyl esters.
 After absorption from the gut, this group of compounds is first hydrolyzed to cinnamyl alcohol by carboxylesterases.
 Carboxylesterases are a group of enzymes.
 The most important enzymes within this group are the A-esterases.
 These are present in most body tissues, but they are prevalent in the hepatocytes.
 Subsequently, the cinnamyl alcohol is oxidized which leads to the formation of cinnamaldehyde.
 This reaction is catalyzed by human NAD+-dependent alcohol dehydrogenase.
 Now, there are two routes for the further biotransformation of cinnamaldehyde.
 The minor route of biotransformation is the S-glutathionylation.
 The major route, however, is the conversion of cinnamaldehyde into cinnamic acid by the enzyme aldehyde dehydrogenase.
 Next, the cinnamic acid is transformed into cinnamoyl CoA which is again converted to either cinnamoylglycine by N-acyl transferase or to benzoyl CoA through β-oxidation, the latter being the major route.
 Intermediate metabolites in the β-oxidation pathway can be converted to 3-hydroxy-3-phenylpropionic acid and acetophenone, which can be excreted via the urine.
 However, the conversions of these intermediate metabolites are minor routes.
 Finally, the benzoyl CoA is conjugated with glycine under formation of hippuric acid or it is hydrolyzed generating free benzoic acid.
 This can be excreted via the urine directly or after glucuronidation.
 Hippuric acid, which is the major metabolite, is also excreted via the urine.

 Toxicity

-Since cinnamyl acetate is used as both a fragrance material and a food flavouring ingredient, dermal and oral exposure are considered to be the major routes of absorption.
+Since cinnamyl acetate is used as both a fragrance material and a food flavoring ingredient, dermal and oral exposure are considered to be the major routes of absorption.
 The dermal systematic exposure of cinnamyl acetate via cosmetic products is estimated to be 0.0115 mg/kg body weight/day.